Noble-Lab/crema/docs/faq.rst

 column labeled 'decoy(s)' must contain decoy sequences, and a third column labeled 'proteins' must contain a comma separated list of proteins the target peptide could originate from.

+Alternatively you can set pep_fdr_type argument within the assign_confidence function to "psm-only".
+Note that this method obtains worse performance compared to when paired information is used.